Charles Ryrie vs C.I. Scofield Study Bible: What’s the Difference?

 Eschatology: dispensational premillennialismEschatology: dispensational premillennialism

-Scofield and Ryrie: key differences
+Scofield and Ryrie: Key Differences

 The Gap Theory: Scofield’s Study Bible teaches the Gap Theory of creation in its notes on Genesis 1.
-The Gap Theory suggests that there is a “gap” of geologic time between Genesis 1:2 and Genesis 1:3.
-The Gap Theory is often contrasted with other views on natural order, including Young Earth creationism, Old Earth creationism, and various evolutionary theories.
-Ryrie’s Study Bible doesn’t advocate for the Gap Theory.
+The Gap Theory suggests there is a “gap” of geologic time between Genesis 1:2 and Genesis 1:3.

 Scofield’s note on Genesis 1:2 reflects The Gap Theory: “clearly indicate that the earth had undergone a cataclysmic change as the result of divine judgment.
 The face of the earth bears everywhere the marks of such a catastrophe.
 There are not wanting imitations which connect it with a previous testing and fall of angels.”

 Ussher’s timeline of history: James Ussher (1581-1656), an Irish Anglican bishop, is best known for teaching that God created the Earth on October 23, 4004 B.C.
 Some Christians agreed with Ussher’s teaching, including Scofield.
-The 1967 “New Scofield Study Bible” removed the teaching, but later editions placed it back in the study notes.
-Ryrie’s Study Bible doesn’t include Ussher’s timeline.

-King James Version: Scofield’s original (or “Old”) Study Bible, published in 1909, used the King James version of the Bible.
-So, too, did the revised edition of 1917.
 Scofield died in 1921.
 An eight-person committee revised the Study Bible in 1967.
 The “New” edition, also called “Scofield III,” comes in a variety of English translations.
-Ryrie’s Study Bible also comes in a variety of English translations, like the KJV, NJKV, NIV, ESV, and NASB.
+Ryrie’s Study Bible also comes in various English translations, like the KJV, NJKV, NIV, ESV, and NASB.

-Also see Is a Study Bible Good to Use? for more.
+Also, see Is a Study Bible Good to Use? for more.

 What is dispensational premillennialism?

 Premillennialism is also contrasted with postmillennialism, which is the belief that Jesus’ Second Coming will occur at the end of the 1,000-year reign of Christ.
 Postmillennialists interpret the 1,000 literally.
-However they hold to a different end-time chronology than premillennialism.
+However, they hold to a different end-time chronology than premillennialism.

 What is dispensationalism?